-If the Company breaches the supply agreement through gross negligence, GlaxoSmithKline can chose to terminate the supply agreement.
+If the Company breaches the supply agreement through gross negligence, GlaxoSmithKline can choose to terminate the supply agreement.
 The likely occurrence of this event is deemed remote given the Company's ability to perform under supply arrangements based on our historical experience.
 In the event of a breach and a decision to terminate the agreement, all payments received become repayable to GlaxoSmithKline and Flamel will receive immediate title to all production equipment.

-Upon cessation of the supply agreement, in the normal course, GlaxoSmithKline will pass title to all production equipment to Flamel without cost of any kind.
+Upon cessation of the supply agreement, in the normal course, GSK will pass title to all production equipment to Flamel without cost of any kind.

-As of December 31, 2005, Flamel had received five installments for \$17.7 million from GlaxoSmithKline.
-A total of \$6.9 million has been spent on the acquisition of buildings and fixtures and a total of \$8.7 million has been spent on behalf of GlaxoSmithKline for the purchase of production equipment.
-As of December 31, 2005, the remaining advance from GlaxoSmithKline amounts to \$1.9 million and will be used in 2006 to fund the remaining capital investment, both equipment and facilities, required for completion of the manufacturing area.
-This advance is reported in the balance sheet as an "advance received from partners" in other current liabilities.
-The funds received from GlaxoSmithKline to finance the acquisition of assets owned by Flamel are classified as a current liability for \$1.0 million and as a long term liability for \$5.9 million.
-The \$6.9 million liability will be amortized on a pro-rata basis over the expected life of the related assets and reflected as an offset of the depreciation of the related assets.
+As of December 31, 2006, Flamel had received all amounts payable by GSK under the agreement as detailed above.
+A total of \$8.2 million has been spent on the acquisition of buildings and fixtures and a total of \$11.1 million has been spent on behalf of GSK for the purchase of production equipment.
+As of December 31, 2006, all funds received have been used to purchase both equipment and facilities, for completion of the manufacturing area.
+The funds received from GSK to finance the acquisition of assets owned by Flamel are classified as a current liability for \$0.9 million and as a long term liability for \$7.1 million.
+The total liability of \$7.1 million is being amortized on a pro-rata basis over the expected life of the related assets and reflected as an offset of the depreciation of the related assets.